ColgateUniversityComputerScience/cosc208notes/notesA/2022-09-21_worksheet.md

 # Exam 1 Review
-_COSC 208, Introduction to Computer Systems, 2022-02-21_
+_COSC 208, Introduction to Computer Systems, 2022-09-21_

 ## Announcements
 * Exam 1
     * Study guide posted on Moodle
-    * Take-home portion: due at the beginning of class on Monday
+    * Take-home portion: released after class on Wednesday; due at the beginning of class on Friday
-    * In-class portion: during class on Monday
+    * In-class portion: during class on Friday
+* DEI assignment 2 due Thurs, Sept 29

 ## Binary arithmetic
 _Perform the following calculations.
 Operands are encoded using two's complement encoding with 6 bits.
 For each calculation, express the result in binary and decimal, and indicate whether the result overflows, underflows, or neither._